 Despite long-standing efforts to protect and support agriculture, Maine, New Hampshire, and Vermont continue to lose agricultural land every year.
 The COVID-19 pandemic has revealed the critical role of local farms and farmers to community resilience and well-being, as well as the imperative for securing farmland and making it available for farmers for the future.
 Land trusts, municipalities, and local support organizations can and do play vital roles in supporting agriculture—but we all must do more.

-This five-part, free workshop series for Maine, New Hampshire, and Vermont will provide introductory level workshops to offer skill-building resources, guidance, and networking to municipalities, land trusts, and organizations interested in protecting more farmland, increasing land access for farmers, building climate resiliency, planning for agriculture, and advancing land justice.
-Participants will hear from local and regional experts and professionals in the field, including farmers, planners, land trusts, policy makers, scientists, and land justice advocates.
-Workshops will be highly interactive and limited to 30 people to facilitate networking and dialogue.
-The webinars will be presented in online forums in August and September 2020 and will be recorded and available afterwards on the Farmland Information Center (farmlandinfo.org).
+This five-part, workshop series for Maine, New Hampshire, and Vermont provided introductory level workshops to offer skill-building resources, guidance, and networking to municipalities, land trusts, and organizations interested in protecting more farmland, increasing land access for farmers, building climate resiliency, planning for agriculture, and advancing land justice.
+Participants heard from local and regional experts and professionals in the field, including farmers, planners, land trusts, policy makers, scientists, and land justice advocates.
+Workshops were presented in online forums in August and September 2020.
+They are recorded and available below.